The Indus Dictionary Project

 Mohenjo-daro: Tablet: M-1429: Asko Parpola, B. M. Pande, and Petteri Koskikallio, 2010: Corpus of Indus Seals and Inscriptions: Volume 3,1: Page 386: New material, untraced objects, and collections outside India and Pakistan: Suomalainen Tiedeakatemia.

 On side B, we learn, through a picture, that the Gharial is a cormorant fishing boat with three cormorants.
 Then in the inscription on side A, we are invited to take a look at the catch.
-The literary translation of side A might be something like: 'Three divers deliver their catch.
-Take a look at the large fish'.
+Side A might be read as 'Three divers deliver their catch.
+Take a look at the large consignment'.

 Indus Script Sign Number 59: Sign List of the Indus Script: Iravatham Mahadevan, 1977: The Indus Script: Texts, Concordance and Tables: The Director General Archaeological Survey of India.